The Ancient Mariner

 The protagonist (and in many ways the antagonist) of the poem.
-The poem is largely the story of how, while sailing in Antarctic waters, the Mariner killed the albatross, and then how both nature… (read full character analysis)
+The poem is largely the story of how, while sailing in Antarctic waters, the Mariner killed the albatross, and then how both nature… read analysis of The Ancient Mariner

-The Wedding Guest is a man on his way to a wedding celebration – he seems to be a relative of the groom, a young man, perhaps in his twenties, who enjoys a good party… (read full character analysis)
+The Wedding Guest is a man on his way to a wedding celebration – he seems to be a relative of the groom, a young man, perhaps in his twenties, who enjoys a good party… read analysis of The Wedding Guest

 The Sailors are the nameless crewmembers that accompany the Mariner on his journey.
-The sailors are a strange case in the poem; they do not commit any sin as terrible as that of the Mariner’s… (read full character analysis)
+The sailors are a strange case in the poem; they do not commit any sin as terrible as that of the Mariner’s… read analysis of Sailors

 This haunting figure is found, along with Death, on the ghost ship that approaches the Mariner and the Sailors when their own ship is becalmed after the Mariner’s killing of the albatross.
-Life-in-Death is described… (read full character analysis)
+Life-in-Death is described… read analysis of Life-in-Death

 The Lonesome Spirit from the South Pole